 Private Capital Advisory activities are generally collected over a four-year period from billing and typically include an interest component.

 The Company makes cash payments for, or in respect of, a significant portion of its incentive compensation during the first three months of each calendar year with respect to the prior year's results.
-The Company also paid a special dividend in February 2019.

 Summary of Cash Flows: